 These are some of the personal questions driving my documentations in this blog.

-I am inspired by the process of problem-solving in agile software development, and the scrappy attitude of Do-It-Yourself tinkering for dealing with the imperfections of any mechanism.
+I am inspired by the process of proagileblem-solving in agile software development, and the scrappy attitude of Do-It-Yourself tinkering for dealing with the imperfections of any mechanism.
 I want to apply these principles to puzzles in my own life, and deeply ingrained patterns of thought/behavior that I have found to be limiting factors on my capacity to learn, create, love, and contribute good work to my communities, with greater consistency, accountability, care, persistence, and resilience.

 Hacker culture is obsessed with the idea of mastery.
 I want to become a master of the art of hacktivism, but even more importantly, I strive to be a master of myself.
 The rigorous training, and 功夫 (“kung fu” or hard work) required to attain mastery, is a familiar Chinese trope.
 Lessons in these Chinese stories of martial arts teachers speak to a kind of training process that can be applied to many different disciplines and areas of life.
-The journey of the master is a metaphor for a life well-lived – a metaphor that I choose for my own life.
+The journey of the master is a metaphor for a life well-lived – a metaphor that I choose for bruceleemy own life.

 The human brain is a wondrous machine, but it is not an infallible one.
 In fact, it is quite limited.
 We have a limited capacity for processing and retaining information, for storing information in a systematic way, so that we can recall that information expediently in connection with other ideas.
 I want to improve my mind, and become a better learner.
 For me, learning is the greatest pleasure, and at my core, I have a deep respect for human knowledge, and a desire to contribute to it in some small way, whether through documentation, curation, or innovation.